8 Best Breadmakers in Australia (2025)

 #1 - Slightly Bulky

-As compact as Panasonic tried to make the SD-R2530 look even with a flush lid, it still takes up a sizeable space.
-This is a concern if you are looking to fit the breadmaker into the little corner of your kitchen.
+As compact as Panasonic tried to make the SD-R2530 look, it still takes up a sizeable space, even with a flush lid.
+This is a concern if you want to fit the breadmaker into a small kitchen corner.
 To be sure, measure the product's dimensions against its designated space before purchase.

 #2 - No Yeast Dispenser

 Another potential issue you may find hard to overlook is the absence of a yeast dispenser.
-This means you'll need to add the yeast directly into the pan when preparing your bread.
-However, this wasn't a major dealbreaker for us as it didn't impact the quality of the bread.
+You must add the yeast directly into the pan when preparing your bread.
+However, this wasn't a significant dealbreaker for us as it didn't impact the quality of the bread.

 Overall Verdict